Why do Rehabs ask for UDSs (Urine Drug Screen)?

 Do I have to pay for detox?

-Most public withdrawal units (such as those on the service finder are free, although you may still have to pay for some types of medications and personal items.
+Most public withdrawal units are free, although you may still have to pay for some types of medications and personal items.
 There are also private detoxes that have fees and are generally recommended for people who have insurance that they can claim costs back from.

 What is the worst drug?